 Greenville Little Leagues given go-ahead by city to begin play on June 12

-GREENVILLE, N.C.
-(WITN) -- Greenville Little Leagues Commissioner Brian Weingartz told WITN Sports Wednesday night that the City of Greenville has given them the go-ahead for games to start on Friday, June 12.
+Greenville Little Leagues Commissioner Brian Weingartz told WITN Sports Wednesday night that the City of Greenville has given them the go-ahead for games to start on Friday, June 12.

 Players have been practicing at Stallings Stadium at Elm Street Park since mid-May.
 During Phase 2 of the state's re-opening guidelines, teams were allowed to have up to 25 people in attendance, as long as they followed specific social distancing protocols.